Removing the four knobs

 assembled telescope as it's over 8' high.

-The rocker has inserts to
+The rocker has inserts

 attach wheelbarrow handles for loading into a vehicle.
 Normally,